AI-ffinity/nmr_tutorials/Sample_Preparation/NanoDrop_tutorial.md

 - NanoDrop spectrophotometer (connected to a computer with NanoDrop GUI)
 - Milli-Q detergent (for cleaning the measurement surfaces)
-- Pipette set to 3 μL (the required sample volume)
+- Pipettes with range 1-20 μL
 - Wiping tissues

 ### User-provided materials/knowledge: